julencosme/python-for-data-science/README.md

 # python-for-data-science
-Files relating to EdX course: Python for Data Science
+Files relating to data science using Python